AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/airdrop.md

 * Snapshot Date – The balance snapshot is taken at the last block before this date.
 * Distribution Date – The date on which rewards should be distributed.
 * Snapshot Name – A label for your snapshot.

+## Automatic claim implementation

+In certain cases, it may be relevant to implement automatic claiming for your airdrop recipients.
+If you're interested in implementing such a solution, please contact us.